Taylor Swift deepfake pornography controversy

 In late January 2024, sexually explicit AI-generated deepfake images of American musician Taylor Swift were proliferated on social media platforms 4chan and X (formerly Twitter).
 Several artificial images of Swift of a sexual or violent nature were quickly spread, with one post reported to have been seen over 47 million times before its eventual removal.
 The images led Microsoft to enhance Microsoft Designer's text-to-image model to prevent future abuse.
-Moreover, these images prompted responses from anti-sexual assault advocacy groups, US politicians, Swifties, Microsoft CEO Satya Nadella, among others, and it has been suggested that Swift's influence could result in new legislation regarding the creation of deepfake pornography.
+Moreover, these images prompted responses from anti-sexual assault advocacy groups, US politicians, Swifties, and Microsoft CEO Satya Nadella, among others, and it has been suggested that Swift's influence could result in new legislation regarding the creation of deepfake pornography.

 A similar controversy emerged in August 2025, when The Verge reported AI image and video tool Grok Imagine generated sexually explicit images and videos of Swift from an otherwise innocuous text prompt.

 Background

-American musician Taylor Swift has reportedly been the target of misogyny and slut-shaming throughout her career.
+American musician Taylor Swift has been the target of misogyny and slut-shaming throughout her career.
 American technology corporation Microsoft offers AI image creators called Microsoft Designer and Bing Image Creator, which employ censorship safeguards to prevent users from generating unsafe or objectionable content.
 Members of a Telegram group discussed ways to circumvent these censors to create pornographic images of celebrities.
 Graphika, a disinformation research firm, traced the creation of the images back to a 4chan community.